Ongoing seminar

 1. The concept of the environment

 Speaker: Anita Hardon was trained as a medical biologist and anthropologist and has been engaged in transdisciplinary studies on synthetic chemicals and pharmaceuticals.
-Her research has generated important ethnographic insights into the use of these technologies in diverse social-cultural settings and their effects in everyday life.
+Her research has generated important ethnographic insights into the use of these technologies in diverse social and cultural settings, and their effects on everyday life.
 Anita Hardon is currently chair of the Knowledge, Technology, and Innovation group at Wageningen University and Research, and Professor of Anthropology of Care and Health at the University of Amsterdam.
-She has published widely disseminated articles, special issues, and books (Chemical Youth (an open access book), 2021 Palgrave Macmillan; Social Lives of Medicines, 2002 Cambridge University Press).
+She has published widely read articles, special issues, and books (Chemical Youth (an open-access book), 2021 Palgrave Macmillan; Social Lives of Medicines, 2002 Cambridge University Press).

 https://www.canal-u.tv/chaines/msh-sud/interview-d-anita-hardon-pour-le-seminaire-permanent-exposum